Global Educational Forum

 Student poster presentations focus on local and global studies.
 Abstracts should be no longer than 250 words (and include the title, presenter’s name, and department affiliation).

-Plan to be by your poster at least 10 minutes before 2p.m.
-Poster presentation is from 2-3:15 p.m., April 2.
-Make sure your poster has an abstract that contains a purpose, method, results and conclusions if data based or has an objective, procedures, thematic perspectives and implications if not data based.
+Plan to be by your poster at least 10 minutes before 2:00pm.
+Poster presentation is from 2:00-3:15pm, March 18, 2014.
+Make sure your poster has an abstract that contains a purpose, method, results, and conclusions if data based or has an objective, procedures, thematic perspectives, and implications if not data based.
 A poster is preceded by an abstract of no more than 250 words.
-Key terms used in the paper are listed immediately below the abstract.
+Key terms used in the paper should be listed immediately below the abstract.

-Top three poster presenters will each receive a certificate (gold, silver, and bronze) and a T-shirt (three graduate students and three undergraduate students).
+Top three poster presenters will each receive a cash award, certificate and a T-shirt (graduate and undergraduate students).
 The rest of the presenters will each receive a certificate of participation.

 - Abstracts Reviewers: TBA

 - Deadline for the submission of abstracts: Monday, March 3, 2014